patching...

 “I’m sure it’s going to be good – and accurate.
 Unfortunately, movies don’t stay out that long,”said Thomas "Scooby" Robertson, also a member of the Daniel B. Matthews Society.

-Bobonis, also chairman of the Sewickley monument honoring the airmen, said some of the soldiers who still reside in this area were slated to watch a pre-screening of the film, including Dr. Harry Lanuaze of McKeesport, who flew in combat.
+Bobonis, also chairman of the honoring the airmen, said some of the soldiers who still reside in this area were slated to watch a pre-screening of the film, including Dr. Harry Lanuaze of McKeesport, who flew in combat.

 Lanuaze, 85, told Sewickley Patch in November the skills Tuskegee Airmen gained as pilots did not help them later when it came to transferring their experience to the post-war business world.
 Many of the soldiers were undereducated people who continued their fight against segregation as civilians, he said.